You may keep your stock in a large cupboard, have a dedicated stockroom, or even use a whole warehouse, but all these options share a common problem:

-In fact, not only do poor warehouse practices not help—they often hurt.
+In fact, not only do poor warehouse practices not help—they can often hurt your business:

-"During the busy season, there’s no margin for error," says Ryan Michel at Defense Pest Control, a pest control company based out of Mesa, AZ, serving the greater East Valley.
-"If you run out of a product you need, you can’t just swing by the office for more...your fleet is out on the road, and it can disrupt a number of customers’ schedules and shake their trust when you make a mistake like that."
+"During the busy season, there’s no margin for error," says Ryan Michel at Defense Pest Control, a US based pest control company.
+"If you run out of a product you need, you can’t just swing by the office for more... it can disrupt a number of customers’ schedules and shake their trust when you make a mistake like that."

-Many of the tips we uncovered in our research come from the retail industry; these businesses tend to be the most forward-thinking in their stockroom solutions since all retail stores have a stockroom.
+Many of the tips we uncovered in our research come from the retail industry.
+These businesses tend to be the most forward-thinking in their stockroom solutions since all retail stores have a dedicated stockroom.
 Their insights translate perfectly for HVAC, plumbing, electrical, pest control, property management, and other field service businesses.

 How should I organise my stockroom?